zdenek-lach/reservation-system/README.md

 - **Real-time Updates**: Stay in the loop with instant reservation notifications.
 Never miss a beat with our real-time updates feature.
 - **Customizable Settings**: Tailor the system to fit your unique business needs.
 With customizable settings, the Reservation System adapts to your business, not the other way around.
 - **TypeScript & Vite**: Leveraging the robustness of TypeScript and the speed of Vite, the Reservation System offers strong type checking and lightning-fast development experience.
-- **Chakra UI**: Built with Chakra UI, the Reservation System boasts a beautiful and accessible design, providing a seamless user experience.
+- **Bootstrap Integration**: Now featuring Bootstrap for a responsive and visually appealing UI, ensuring a seamless user experience.
 - **Simplicity**: The Reservation System is designed with simplicity in mind.
 It's easy to set up, easy to use, and easy to love.
 - **Speed**: Experience the snappiness of the Reservation System.
 With efficient code and a fast runtime, managing reservations has never been quicker.